bdalley1/heart-of-therapy/_pages/breakdown.md

 **🔑 Essential Elements:**

-- Client’s emotional/relational presenta|tion (e.g., guarded, joking, withdrawn)
+- Client’s emotional/relational presentation (e.g., guarded, joking, withdrawn)
 - Therapist's attunement or relational stance
 - Any notable shifts in connection or trust
 - Moments of vulnerability or rupture